Start where you are.

 I work with both short- and long-term needs.
 Some clients want to navigate a specific challenge or life transition; others come with longstanding patterns or relational pain they’re ready to explore more deeply.
 Either way, we begin with where you are now.

 My approach is also shaped by a trauma-informed stance.
 I understand that our adaptations—however confusing or distressing—have often helped us survive, and I hold them with care.
 I’m sensitive to how systemic issues like oppression, marginalisation, and discrimination can leave lasting marks on how we feel and function.
-I strive to maintain a practice that is thoughtful, inclusive, and welcoming of difference.
+I strive to maintain a practice that is thoughtful, inclusive, and open to a wide range of identities and life contexts.

 About me